Phone or Text | 416.272.3370

 A parliamentarian needs to know the rules, particularly in contentious discussions where competing rights must be carefully balanced.
 But a good parliamentarian will also recognize that appropriate flexibility and informality can sometimes expedite decision-making, without jeopardizing the rights of members.
 As a parliamentarian, I look for such opportunities, and will advise the chair and members accordingly.

-I am also on call for consultation at any time throughout the year (between conventions and meetings), and clients should always feel free to call or email me with questions, proposed strategies and other issues as they arise.
+I am also on call for consultation at any time throughout the year (between conventions and meetings), and clients should always feel free to call, text or email me with questions, proposed strategies and other issues as they arise.

 His goal was to provide 'order out of chaos', so that individuals could spend their time focused on the 'real work of their societies', without having to re-learn or re-invent procedural rules every time they moved to a different city or state, or joined a new organization.

 General Robert revised and expanded his original manual through four editions before he died in 1923.
 His family continued his work, and Robert's Rules of Order, Newly Revised (abbreviated as RONR) is now in its 12th edition (released in August 2020).

 The practice has been to revise the book every decade, giving the authors an opportunity to provide updates and clarifications.
 Most of the changes between the 11th and 12th editions are more in the nature of useful tweaks than major revisions, although there is a new and expanded section on virtual meetings.
 (See my blog post on the publication of the 12th edition of Robert's Rules and a subsequent post with a few critical comments and suggested reforms.)

 At 714 pages, the current edition of Robert's Rules of Order is the most comprehensive parliamentary authority available, and surveys consistently reveal that it has been adopted by over 90 per cent of organizations that specify a parliamentary authority in their bylaws.